 4. La Cornubia

-5. The Soferti plant
+5. The Soferti factory

-Another old factory, this time specialized in sulfuric acid, alumina sulfate and a whole range of phosphate fertilizers for agriculture.
+Another former factory, this time specialized in sulfuric acid, alumina sulfate and a whole range of phosphate fertilizers for agriculture.
 Closed in June 2006 for safety reasons, it has since been partially demolished, with only the timber-framed hall remaining.
 A new real estate project aims to build a new district in this area, including this vestige of the industrial era!
 Can you find the old “Soferti, l’engrais sur-mesure” advertising posters and the slightly macho calendars that haunt this place?

-6. Saint-Louis station
+6. La Gare Saint-Louis